SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/pfsense.md

 ### Enable Syslog forwarding

-Following the [official guide](https://docs.netgate.com/pfsense/en/latest/monitoring/logs/remote.html) to enable syslog forwarding from your pfSense firewall to the internal log concentrator.
+1. Follow the [official guide](https://docs.netgate.com/pfsense/en/latest/monitoring/logs/remote.html) to enable syslog forwarding from your pfSense firewall to the internal log concentrator.

 Define your log concentrator as a remote syslog server and select `Firewall Events` as the remote syslog content.